-Savage said, out loud and to nobody in particular but to everybody that could hear him, [Macho Man voice] ‘Who gives a fuck!’
+"Savage said, out loud and to nobody in particular but to everybody that could hear him, [Macho Man voice] ‘Who gives a f***!’

-The conversation in the Waffle House came to a screeching halt.
+"The conversation in the Waffle House came to a screeching halt.

-Everybody heard what Savage had just said, especially the cowboy dude.
+"Everybody heard what Savage had just said, especially the cowboy dude.
 Everything just stopped for a moment.
 Waffle Houses aren’t that big to begin with, and when Savage made his comment, the cowboy and Savage were only about 15 feet apart.

-The skinny little cowboy didn’t like what Savage had said.
+“The skinny little cowboy didn’t like what Savage had said.
 He looked squarely at Randy and asked, ‘What did you say?’

-Savage looked back at the cowboy and repeated what he had first said – not that there was much doubt in what he said – but this time, he slowly oozed the words out just to put more emphasis on them.
+“Savage looked back at the cowboy and repeated what he had first said – not that there was much doubt in what he said – but this time, he slowly oozed the words out just to put more emphasis on them.

 The cowboy had been tested.
 Was he to respond aggressively after being challenged by the crazy wrestler he likely saw on television numerous times before?
 Or was he to put his manhood and testicular fortitude aside and step away from the situation?

 "The cowboy walked just a few steps toward where Savage was sitting, looked down at him and asked, ‘You got a problem?’

-Savage arose from his seat like an old western gunslinger and stood up facing the cowboy eye to eye.
+“Savage arose from his seat like an old western gunslinger and stood up facing the cowboy eye to eye.
 The cowboy, who weighed in soaking wet at a buck fifty, listened as Savage countered with a question of his own in the gravelly ‘oh yeah dig it’ voice that would years later be his trademark sound:

-‘I don’t know…DO we?’
+“‘I don’t know…DO we?’

-Both men now stood facing each other.
+“Both men now stood facing each other.
 They looked like two cats ready to fight.

-I don’t know who swung first, but – according to Savage – it was the other guy.
+“I don’t know who swung first, but – according to Savage – it was the other guy.
 Savage grabbed the cowboy in a headlock, which I didn’t even know he knew how to do, and they both went down on the floor and were punching and kicking and screaming at each other right in front of a huge Wurlitzer jukebox.

-As Savage and this cowboy guy wallowed around on the floor, the Waffle House people panicked and called the cops because their friend was in a fight with Randy Savage, ‘the crazy wrestler.’
+“As Savage and this cowboy guy wallowed around on the floor, the Waffle House people panicked and called the cops because their friend was in a fight with Randy Savage, ‘the crazy wrestler.’

-They knew who Randy was.
+“They knew who Randy was.
 They thought he was crazy.
 Everybody in Nashville thought he was crazy.

-Hell, I even thought he was crazy.
+“Hell, I even thought he was crazy.

-Rip thought that Savage was crazy too.
+“Rip thought that Savage was crazy too.
 What did Rip do when all this was going on?
 From all accounts, Rip did what all good friends do when their buddy got into a fight.

-He bolted out the door to the parking lot."
+“He bolted out the door to the parking lot."